isomerpages/sndgo-corp/_about-smart-nation/About Us/SNG Ministerial Committee.md

 ---
 ## Ministerial Committee

-The Smart Nation Gorup is overseen by a Ministerial Committee made up of the following members:
+The Smart Nation Group is overseen by a Ministerial Committee made up of the following members:

 <div class="row" style="padding: 20px 0px 0px 0px;">